 Two critical changes to the street threw this system completely out of balance: the widening of the street from two to four lanes in the 1940’s, which resulted in the elimination of the verge and tree canopy, and the acquisition by the University of Toronto of most of the mansion properties.
 The mansions were now quasi-public institutions, not residential, and the subsequent replacement of the mansions with much larger developments meant that the rhythm of buildings, their repetition and detail, were completely transformed to wide lot frontages accommodating buildings too large to consider the earlier “grammar” of the public and private realm relationship.
 At a larger context, St. George Street was now part of a expanding campus and was seen as a dividing line between the more traditional east campus and the modern campus to the west largely built in the 1960’s.

 Any move to improve the situation of St. George Street in the 1990’s had to consider a new set of grammatical rules.
 The loss of the primary structural elements of the original street width and the lot structure required that a new relationship be designed.
-BROWN+STOREY created a new grammar for the public realm, building up new sets of connective links that tie each building into the boulevard, establish a collective relationship of the boulevard to the street, and extend the public realm of the street to the other open spaces of the larger campus grounds.
+Brown + Storey Architects Inc. created a new grammar for the public realm, building up new sets of connective links that tie each building into the boulevard, establish a collective relationship of the boulevard to the street, and extend the public realm of the street to the other open spaces of the larger campus grounds.

 A close collaboration between the design team, the City of Toronto, the University of Toronto and various user groups resulted in significant changes to the street.
 The actual width of asphalt pavement for cars was narrowed while still accommodating existing traffic, a move that enabled the public realm to be expanded and redefined in its relationship to both traditional and modern buildings.
 Generous new grass verges and boulevards ensure the vitality of three new rows of trees that line the entire length of the street and reinforce the existing pattern of trees.
 The success of the St. George revitalization was a crucial precedent for subsequent transformations of major avenues in Toronto: the Bloor Street transformation (between Avenue and Yonge), the reimagining of Queens Quay West and the planned overhaul of John Street all owe something to the pattern and success of St. George Street.